grafana/metrictank/docs/metrics.md

 * `input.%s.metricdata.discarded.invalid_tags`:
 a count of times a metricdata was considered invalid due to invalid tags in the metric definition. all rejected metrics counted here are also counted in the above "invalid" counter
+* `input.%s.metricdata.discarded.invalid_utf`:
+a count of times a metricdata was considered invalid due to invalid utf8 in either the name or tags in the metric definition. all rejected metrics counted here are also counted in above "invalid" counter
 * `input.%s.metricdata.received`:
 the count of metricdata datapoints received by input plugin
 * `input.%s.metricpoint.discarded.invalid`: